melihakay/quartz/content/Concepts/Linear regression model.md

 Linear regression is a model that estimates the relationship (effect) between a **scalar** response and one or more independent variables.

-In the case of just one independent variable (regressor) we call such a model [[Simple Linear Regression]].
-If there are more than one regressor then we call the model [[Multiple Linear Regression]].
+In the case of just one independent variable (regressor) we call such a model [[Simple linear regression]].
+If there are more than one regressor then we call the model [[Multiple linear regression]].
 This term should not be confused with [[Multivariate Linear Regression]]

 If the $Y$ is not a scalar, rather a vector then we deal with [[General Linear Model]]